What is the Automated Manifest System (AMS)? Simple AMS Filing Guide

 Benefits in Managing AMS Properly

 Please remember to file AMS within 24 hours if you are concerned about improper AMS filing and penalties.
 Reconfirming the details on Customs and Border Protection(CBP) is the best way.
-It is very time-consuming and tedious for freight forwarders to deal with paperwork.
-Therefore, GoFreight is the best freight forwarder software that will help increase your productivity.

 See how GoFreight can help you!